opensearch-project/documentation-website/_observing-your-data/alerting/api.md

 The response returns the number of individual finding entries in the `total_findings` field.

-To get more specific results in a findings search, you can use any of the optional path parameters that are defined in the following table.
+To get more specific results in a findings search, you can use any of the optional path parameters defined in the following table.

 Path parameter | Description | Usage
 :--- | :--- : :---